Pedagogical models and approaches

 Phenomenon-based learning

-The Institute for the Languages of Finland defines the phenomenon as ‘an event, a series of events, a fact or a state of affairs that manifests itself in some way and that can be observed’.
-Phenomena-based learning means studying and learn a certain observable matter.
-Other terms for this include phenomena-centred or phenomena-oriented learning, extensive and multidisciplinary study modules, integrating and defragmenting studies, thematic studies, and cross-disciplinary teaching.
+The Institute for the Languages of Finland defines the phenomenon as “an event, a series of events, a fact or a state of affairs that manifests itself in some way and can be observed”.
+Phenomenon-based learning refers to studying and understanding a specific observable matter.
+Other terms used for this approach include phenomena-centred learning, phenomena-oriented learning, extensive multidisciplinary study modules, integrated and de-fragmented studies, thematic studies and cross-disciplinary teaching.

 Lonka, K. (2018).
 Phenomenal learning from Finland.
 Helsinki: Edita.